Connect with others who understand.

 Because the penis is an organ that requires good blood flow to function properly, erectile dysfunction can indicate a problem with your heart.
 In fact, problems with erections can be an early warning sign of heart disease.

 The vagina and clitoris also require good blood flow to work well.
 When blood isn’t flowing easily, you may experience vaginal dryness or a lack of sensation in the clitoris.
+While vaginal dryness is more likely a complication of menopause, it can also be tied to cardiovascular disease.

 5. Significant Sweating